pmalik8/IntroToBlazorWorkshop/docs/01-get-started.md

 Blazor WebAssembly is still in preview and isn’t yet ready for production use yet.
 If you’re looking for a production ready solution, then Blazor Server is what we’d recommend.

-For more information on the different [Blazor hosting models](https://docs.microsoft.com/aspnet/core/blazor/hosting-models) see the Blazor docs.
+For more information on the different [Blazor hosting models](https://docs.microsoft.com/aspnet/core/blazor/hosting-models) including Blazor WebAssembly see the Blazor docs.